High temperatures indoors can be extremely painful to deal with.

 (TIP: Consider having a trusted friend or family member help you install your unit into the window, as some devices can be rather heavy.)

-Check out our top through the wall air conditioner page to find out more about these units.
+Check out our wall mounted AC unit page to find out more about these units.

 Supplemental cooling is a technique used by savvy homeowners who are trying to save money on their energy bills, and it requires the use of a high-quality window air condition unit.